ashp8i/esphome-configs/readme.md

 In my configuration I'm using the Arduino Framework which is not the recommended framework for new ESP32 variants, however Core Legacy Non-Ported ESPHome Componenents are more abundant than the newer ported ones, i.e the Web Server and Captive Portal are yet to be ported over to ESP-IDF, thus I prefer to use Arduino Framework.

 I achieve Arduino compatibility using the below, as the chip used is basically a Single Core Regular ESP32 with a disabled core.
-We have to use a version of the espressif platform for Arduino IDE with the correct sdkconfig `#define CONFIG_FREERTOS_UNICORE 1`
+We have to use a version of the espressif platform for Arduino IDE with the correct sdkconfig `#define CONFIG_FREERTOS_UNICORE 1` which is an essential macro used in many places in the Arduino Core

 Thanks to the contributors at @ [arendst / Tasmota](https://github.com/arendst/Tasmota) specifically [Jason2866 / platform-espressif32](https://github.com/Jason2866/platform-espressif32) who kindly provides releases of the Arduino IDE platform-espressif32 [framework-arduinoespressif32-solo1 2.0.5](https://github.com/tasmota/arduino-esp32/releases/download/2.0.5/framework-arduinoespressif32-solo1.zip) that support ESP32-U4WDH I am able to compile ESPHOME for the Shelly Plus i4.